Kent Police: History

-Since 1940, Kent Police HQ has been located at Sutton Road, Maidstone.
-The force announced in 2020 that the HQ was no longer providing value for money and would be sold.
-The Chief Officer team will relocate to North Kent Police Station.
-Kent Police College is located on Coverdale Avenue, Maidstone.
+After 1940, Kent Police HQ was situated at Sutton Road, Maidstone. but announced in 2020 that the HQ was no longer providing value for money and would be sold.
+The Chief Officer team has now relocated to North Kent Police Station in Northfleet Kent Police College is located on Coverdale Avenue, Maidstone.
 Kent Police museum is located in Faversham Police Station.

 After years of personnel cuts announced in 2010 and starting in 2011, that saw officer numbers fall from a peak of almost 3,800 in 2010 to under 3,200 by 2016, it was announced in March 2018 that Kent Police would launch the largest recruitment campaign in its history aiming to recruit over 200 more officers over the next one to two years.
 This was made possible due to an increase in the tax funding the police receive from county residents.
 The campaign was successful with over 200 officers recruited in 2018 and 2019 bringing the force to over 3,400 officers.

 It was further announced in January 2019 that the PCC Matthew Scott was proposing another tax increase in the 2019/20 period in the amount of money Kent Police receive from county residents in order to recruit a further 180 officers by 2020.
 This proposal was approved and increased the number of officers in the force to over 3,600 by 2020.

 As part of the national campaign announced by the government in late 2019 to recruit 20,000 more police officers across all of the 43 police forces in England and Wales by early 2023 it was announced that Kent would receive government funding to recruit 147 officers in the first wave of 6,000 in 2020 with the other 14,000 expected in 2021 and 2022.
 Additional funding for 34 more officers was also underwritten by the police crime commissioner bringing the total number of extra funded officers in 2020 to 181.
 This increased the number of officers to over 3,800 by 2021.
-Under current plans the total number of officers is expected to increase to over 4,100 by March 2023 giving Kent Police its largest amount of officers ever since the force was formed.
+Under current plans the total number of officers is expected to increase to over 4,100 by March 2023 giving Kent Police its largest number of officers ever since the force was formed.